pedr0sehn/Password-Generator/README.md

 ### Password Generator

-A password generator made with react to improve and apply my knowledge
+A password generator made with React to improve and apply my knowledge

 Run it with:
 + `npm install`